WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 Add an extra touch by integrating **[Push Protocol](https://push.org/)** to notify farmers in real-time when their crops are certified.
 Keep them excited and informed with instant updates!

 ---
-**Note**: You can team up with others to complete this task, but remember, the interview will be conducted individually.

 ### Useful Resources:
 - [Hardhat Documentation](https://hardhat.org/getting-started/)